Organosulfur Chemistry on sub-Neptunes: Implications for hazes and biosignatures: Introduction

 \section{Introduction}

-The James Webb Space Telescope (JWST) has revealed a variety of chemical features and haze layers across the sub-Neptune population \citep[e.g.,][]{Davenport2025,Roy2025}.
+The James Webb Space Telescope (JWST) has revealed a variety of chemical features and haze layers across the sub-Neptune population.
+In particular, methane (\ce{CH4}) and/or water (\ce{H2O}) have been robustly detected on a variety of the haze-free sub-Neptunes characterised by the James Webb Space Telescope (JWST) \citep[e.g.,][]{Davenport2025,Piaulet2024}.
+Additionally, \ce{CO2} has been detected on GJ3470b, TOI-270d, and K2-18b, \ce{CS2} on TOI-270d, \ce{SO2} on GJ3470b, and haze scattering has been detected on LP791-18c \citep{Beatty2024,Benneke2024,Hu2025,Roy2025}.
 The origin of the detected molecules, and the underlying parameters controlling the variability of sub-Neptune haziness, are each currently under debate.
-Most notorious of these debates is the claim of the organosulfur compounds dimethylsulfide (DMS) and dimethyldisulfide (DMDS) on the sub-Neptune exoplanet K2-18b \citep{Madhu2025}.
+Most notorious of these debates is the claim of the organosulfur compounds dimethylsulfide (\ce{CH3SCH3}; DMS) and dimethyldisulfide (\ce{CH3S2CH3}; DMDS) on the sub-Neptune exoplanet K2-18b \citep{Madhu2025}.

 The organosulfur compounds DMS and DMDS are considered to be biosignature gases on exoplanets \citep[e.g.,][]{Pilcher2003,DomagalGoldman2011}.
 DMS and DMDS are produced primarily by marine biota on Earth \citep[e.g.,][]{Cooper1987, AnejaCooper1989} and were first suggested as exoplanet biosignature gases in recognition of the fact that the \ce{O2}-\ce{CH4} pair \citep{Lovelock1965} would not be relevant for tracing the microbial ecosystem of the early Earth \citep{Pilcher2003} prior to oxygenation of the atmosphere at 2.4\,Ga \citep{Holland2002}.
 Organosulfur compounds, in contrast, would have been produced biotically during the Archean by primitive terrestrial life during the degradation of one of life's universal amino acids---methionine \citep{KieneVisscher1987}---which continues to occur today as the modern Earth's primary organosulfur flux to the atmosphere \citep{Pilcher2003}.
 Higher up in the Earth's atmosphere organosulfur molecules are susceptible to photochemical destruction by Sunlight and destruction by hydroxyl (\ce{OH}) radicals \citep{DomagalGoldman2011}, however within a more reducing atmosphere, and under the low-UV light of a quiescent M-dwarf star, organosulfur molecules could build up to potentially detectable abundances in an exoplanet's atmosphere \citep{DomagalGoldman2011, Seager2013, Tsai2024}.